samghosh0x0/portfoliooptimizationwithpython/README.md

 Files:

  01Main.py: You can access all the modules from this file and update risk-free rate value.

  data_coinapi.py : Simple program to receive data from Coinapi.
 This script is called from 01Main as a module.
 Please register with Coinapi and update the "key" value.

- returncalculator.py : Calculates rolling returns (30,90,180,270, and 365-day) and saves the data is the "return_data" folder.
+ 'returncalculator.py' : Calculates rolling returns (30,90,180,270, and 365-day) and saves the data is the "return_data" folder.

  Trendline Creators:

-  trendline_30.py
+  'trendline_30.py'
-  trendline_90.py
+  'trendline_90.py'
-  trendline_180.py
+  'trendline_180.py'
-  trendline_270.py
+  'trendline_270.py'
-  trendline_365.py
+  'trendline_365.py'

-    - These files create various types of trendlines using the return data saves in the "Charts" folder.
+    - These files create various types of trendlines using the return data save in the "Charts" folder.

  Optimizers:
-  optimize_30.py
+  'optimize_30.py'
-  optimize_90.py
+  'optimize_90.py'
-  optimize_180.py
+  'optimize_180.py'
-  optimize_270.py
+  'optimize_270.py'
-  optimize_365.py
+  'optimize_365.py'

-      - Find optimum portfolios, creates charts and saves the charts in the "Charts" folder.
+      - These files calculate optimum portfolios, create charts and save the charts in the "Charts" folder.

 Folders:

-  Data: The 'data_coinapi.py' module saves collected data here.
+  'Data': The 'data_coinapi.py' module saves collected data here.
 If the data is not available with Coinapi or you are doing analysis for fiat assets - save the data as a csv file here.

-  return_data : The 'returncalculator.py' module saves the calculated returns in this folder in .csv format.
+  'return_data' : The 'returncalculator.py' module saves the calculated returns in this folder in .csv format.

-  Charts : All the charts created by trendline creators and optimizers are saved in this folder.
+  'Charts' : All the charts created by trendline creators and optimizers are saved in this folder.